DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 ## Step3: Denoising

-After the visualt inspection of all the `.qzv` we will parse to dada2 the lenght that we want, we suggest to create a directory for each run of dada2 since later we will inspect the denoised stats to check if the leght chosen kept al least 60-80% of our original sequences
+After the visual inspection of all the `.qzv` we will parse to dada2 the lenght that we want, we suggest to create a directory for each run of dada2 since later we will inspect the denoised stats to check if the leght chosen kept al least 60-80% of our original sequences

 ```
 ### V2